glarocca/OpenAIRE_research_products/README.md

     "FILENAME": "OA_research_products.xml"
 }

-[DEBUG]  Downloading *Research Products* from the EGI\'s OpenAIRE dashboard in progress
+[DEBUG]  Downloading *Research Products* from the OpenAIRE dashboard in progress
 	 This operation may take few minutes.
 Please wait!

 [ SUMMARY REPORT ]